dimm0909/RL-Neural-Network/README.md

 ## About the project

 A small personal project to develop a simple Rl neural network.
-From a global perspective, connect it to Unity and train it to mix the object.
+From a global perspective, connect it to Unity and train it to move the object.

 ---